2010–11 FA Trophy: First round

 This round is the first in which Conference Premier teams join those from lower reaches of the National League System.

 The Curzon Ashton vs. Altrincham match on 11 December 2010 was abandoned at half time due to a power failure with the score 2–1 in favour of Curzon Ashton.
-The re-scheduled game on 14 December 2010 finished 2–0 to Altrincham.
+The rescheduled game on 14 December 2010 finished 2–0 to Altrincham.